An Asynchronous Two-Speed Kalman Filter for Real-Time UUV Cooperative Navigation Under Acoustic Delays: Proposed Asynchronous Two-Speed Filter

-Buffer Management: Crucially, at every fast-rate step $k$, the state estimate $\hat{x}_{k|k-1}$, the covariance $P_{k|k-1}$, and the transition matrices $F_{k}$ are pushed into a Finite-Length Circular State Buffer $\mathcal{B}$.
-We define the capacity of this buffer as $N_{max} \ge T_{max}/\Delta t$.
-This simple and strict threshold ensures that the filter can safely retain the historical state to cover the maximum expected sound delay.
-In addition, Fig.~\ref{fig2} clearly shows the actual effectiveness of the SGP compensation mechanism we proposed.
-As shown in the figure, the prediction variance $\Sigma_{res}$ remains strictly limited over time.
-Therefore, this method can strictly limit the error drift.
-In contrast, the traditional uncompensated analytical position inference method will have boundless divergence when communication is interrupted for a long time.
+Regarding buffer management, at every fast-rate step $k$, the state estimate $\hat{x}_{k|k-1}$, the covariance $P_{k|k-1}$, and the transition matrix $F_{k}$ are pushed into a FLCSB $\mathcal{B}$.
+The capacity is defined as $N_{\max} \ge T_{\max}/\Delta t$, ensuring the filter safely retains historical states covering the maximum expected acoustic delay.
+As visually confirmed in Fig.~\ref{fig2}, the prediction variance $\Sigma_{res}$ remains strictly bounded over time, effectively suppressing the boundless error drift typical of uncompensated analytical dead reckoning during communication outages.